uavaustin/hawk-eye/README.md

 One can also specify the model timestamps if you have a certain model to test.

 ## Testing

 Testing is done with `bazel`.
-You can alternatively run each test_*.py as a python executable.
 Please see `test/README.md` for more information on writing and running tests.

 ## Bazel